 Net New Customers – Marketing typically will have a contribution rate of 15-30%.
 The range varies based on the level of maturity of lead generation capabilities.
 A world-class marketing team will trend toward 30%.

 Existing Customers – Marketing contribution will range between 10-20%.
 The % of contribution is lower, but usually greater than Net New revenue.

 The third metric is the quantity of Sales Qualified Leads delivered to Sales.
 This represents a crucial leading indicator that will drive the % contribution metrics.

-Making sure you are on track for 2014 requires you to be buttoned up.
+Making sure you are on track for the new year requires you to be buttoned up.
 The conversion rates between stages of the Lead Management Process are tracked to capture trending against B2B averages and historical team performance.
 Underperformance of the beginning stages can be assessed quickly.
 Proactive measures and campaign adjustments can be performed in time to recover.

 The following are examples of leading indicators through the entire revenue lifecycle.
 You can find a full breakout in the tool download.